steakholders/maap/README.md

 ====

 MaaP it's an admin platform for generating administration style interfaces, based on **Node.js** and **MongoDB** stack.
-Its purpose is to make it simple for developers to implement interfaces for manage business data with simplicity, providing a DSL that allows you to define the content of your webpages in minutes.
+Its purpose is to make it simple for developers to implement interfaces for manage business data with ease, providing a DSL that allows you to define the content of your webpages in minutes.

 Usage